“How do I successfully apply for an EU trade mark?"

 EU Trade Mark application and registration fees

 A fee of EUR 850 is charged by the EUIPO for each trade mark application.
 If the application is rejected for some reason the fee is not refunded.
-This fee includes only one class of goods or services.
+This fee includes only one trade mark class of goods or services.
 Each additional class incurs an additional fee.
 A second class requires an additional fee of EUR 50.
 But the third and each subsequent class incurs a fee of EUR 150.
 For example, an application for a trade mark with goods in services in nine classes costs EUR 1950.
 If the application is successful, the registration is valid for ten years and no further fees will be payable until the trade mark is renewed at the end of that period.

 How we can help you register a EU Trade Mark